Patient sitting in chair while receiving chemotherapy treatment.

 An estimated 38% of adults will be diagnosed with cancer in their lifetimes, according to the National Cancer Institute, making cancer a top medical priority.
 The National Center for Health Statistics reports that cancer is the most-researched disease in the U.S.

-It's difficult to generalize trends of how cancer spreads across different populations.
+That said, it's difficult to generalize trends of how cancer spreads across different populations.
 The term "cancer" in fact refers to a collection of more than 100 related diseases, each of which involves a breakdown in normal body processes due to cells dividing uncontrollably and spreading into surrounding areas.
 Every one of these individual diseases has different potential causes, and scientists are still hard at work identifying links between possible carcinogens and actual disease rates.
 Still, we can see a clear variation between groups of people on a geographic level—particularly when comparing cancer rates across all 50 U.S. states.
 What factors might cause some states to have more people diagnosed with cancer each year than others?
 The question is still being investigated, but hospitals and other research centers in every state are working to find answers.

 To examine this geographic distribution, Stacker used data from the Centers for Disease Control and Prevention, which carefully track the rates at which cancer affects the U.S. population.
 We ranked 49 states and the District of Columbia by their incidence rates of cancer in 2019, the most recent data available.
 (Data from 2019 was not available for Nevada.)
 The incidence rate refers to the number of people out of 100,000 who are diagnosed with cancer in a given year and is age-adjusted to the 2000 U.S. standard population.
 We've also included incidence rates for the three most prevalent types of cancer in the U.S.: lung and bronchus cancer, prostate cancer, and breast cancer.
 Incidence rates for breast cancer and prostate cancer are only available for women and men, respectively, even though both of these conditions may impact all genders.
-This story also includes the top local charities that support cancer patients and medical research in these states, collected via Charity Navigator, for those states where information is available.

 Read on to find out how your state fares.